learnk8s/learnk8s.io/src/requests-limits/content.md

 If your application has a single thread, you will consume at most 1 CPU second every second.

-**However, if your application uses two threads it is twice as fast and you can complete the work in half of the time.**
+**However, if your application uses two threads, it is twice as fast, and you can complete the work in half of the time.**

-Also the CPU quota is used in half of the time.
+Also, the CPU quota is used in half of the time.

-If you have 2 threads, you can consume 1 CPU second in 0.5 seconds.
+If you have two threads, you can consume 1 CPU second in 0.5 seconds.

-8 threads can consume 1 CPU second in 0.125 seconds.
+Eight threads can consume 1 CPU second in 0.125 seconds.

 _What happens for the remaining 0.875 seconds?_

-Your process has to wait for the next CPU slot available and the cpu is throttled.
+Your process has to wait for the next CPU slot available, and the CPU is throttled.

 ```slideshow
 {